ISDN Shutdown: Disconnecting ISDN and Transitioning to the NBN

 The great news for small businesses is that the new NBN telephone lines are considerably cheaper and offer your business lots of additional benefits including more features and flexibility.

-Do I have to upgrade my phone system?
+Do I have to upgrade my business phone system?

 - Little to no savings – firstly, because the ISDN lines remain connected, the technology is more complex to convert them to being NBN-ready and therefore more expensive to you.
 It can be done, but in our experience, this rarely a good option for small to medium businesses.